Last Updated on

 Why Is It Unsafe to Have Coffee During Pregnancy?

 Excessive consumption of coffee can increase the concentration of caffeine and polyphenols in the body.
 As the breakdown time for caffeine in the body is longer during pregnancy, the chances of it reaching the unborn baby are higher.
 Caffeine passes from mother to the growing baby through the placenta.
 The organs in a growing baby are still in the developing stage and processing of caffeine by the baby’s body can be delayed which could cause side effects.
 Few of the side effects include:

 - Cardiovascular toxicity: In an unborn baby, caffeine can cause an increase in the heart rate, arrhythmia, or irregular heartbeat.

 - Growth Retardation: Caffeine can cause an adverse impact on the developing brain of the baby which in turn can affect the growth.

 - Carcinogenic: High amount of caffeine can lead to cancer in the foetus.

 - Anaemia: Anaemia is a condition in which there is a deficiency of red cells or haemoglobin in the blood.
 Caffeine may reduce the iron absorption capacity from food to body and can cause health risk during pregnancy.

-American College of Obstetricians and Gynaecologists recommends that drinking coffee cannot be dangerous during pregnancy if pregnant women restrict it’s consumption to 200 milligrams (mg) per day.
-Which means two standard cups of coffee, with each cup being about 100 ml.
+The American College of Obstetricians and Gynaecologists recommends that drinking coffee cannot be dangerous during pregnancy if a pregnant woman restricts her caffeine consumption to 200 milligrams (mg) per day, which means two standard cups of coffee with each cup being about 100 ml.
 Larger mugs will mean more quantity of coffee, so the capacity of the mug should also be taken into consideration.